-- Eligibility All individuals are required to meet Player Eligibility (Appendix 1) - Strategic Composition of Programme in order to meet WCF Rule 13 Wheelchair Curling (g) - Performance History All athletes previous three season's results (tournament, playing position and finishing spot) - Future Potential - To develop consistency in shot execution at the level required to medal at World Championships and Paralympic Games - To develop consistency in shot execution at the level required to be considered for World Championships and Paralympic Games - o To be part of a Team that medals at the 2022 Winter Paralympic Games - o To be part of a Squad that achieves qualification to the 2022 Winter Paralympic Games - o To develop tactical knowledge that contributes to game management - Commitment All individuals to meet the requirements of the British Curling's Paralympic Athlete Commitment document.
-This document can be obtained from the BC website or by emailing British.Curling@sisport.com. - Team Dynamics All athletes to show ability in team cohesion, robustness and growth mindset, as evidenced in previous Performance Development Plans or Support Staff comment.
+- Eligibility All individuals are required to meet Player Eligibility (Appendix 1) - Strategic Composition of Programme in order to meet WCF Rule 13 Wheelchair Curling (g) - Performances from competitions in 2018-19 and 2019-20 season - What it Takes to Win Model assessment against key data and functional areas - Athletes have the potential to: - develop consistency in shot execution at the level required to medal at World Championships and Paralympic Games - o be part of a Squad that achieves qualification to the 2022 Winter Paralympic Games - o be part of a Team that medals at the 2022 Winter Paralympic Games - o develop tactical knowledge that contributes to game management and leadership roles - Commitment All individuals to meet the requirements of the British Curling's Paralympic Athlete Commitment document.
+This document can be obtained from the BC website or by emailing British.Curling@sisport.com. - Team Dynamics All athletes to show ability in team cohesion, robustness and growth mindset enabling creation of a team that will win under pressure.